cs50/cs50.readthedocs.io/zoom.md

 Always display participant names on their video
 </strong>
 <p>
-Check this box so that you always see names.
+Check this box in Zoom so that you always see names.
 </p>
 </li>